UK General Election Betting – On Or Before 12th December 2024

 - What is first past the post?
 In the UK the winner of a seat is simply the first person to achieve more votes than any of the other parties contesting that seat, irrespective of the percentage of people who actually vote for them.
 There are no second rounds of voting or second preference votes in the UK general election.
 Votes can be recounted if the count is close and a candidate requests it.

 - What is a coalition government?
 If one party wins enough seats then the Queen can ask the party leader to form a government.
 If one party does not achieve enough seats they can form coalitions with other parties to achieve a majority and form a coalition government (this occurred in 2010 between the Lib Dems and Conservatives).
 If a coalition government cannot be formed either a single party can govern as a minority government or a new election will be called and the current government will remain in power until this time.

 - What is turnout in an election?
 There are over 45 million registered voters in the UK.
 If all turned out to vote the percentage would be 100%.
 In reality a lot of people do not vote.
-The turnout for the 2017 election was 68.7% up 2.3% from 2015.
+The turnout for the 2019 election was 67.3%, down 1.4%, in 2017 it was 68.7% up 2.3% from 2015.
 The 2017 turnout was the highest for a long time and may be due to greater voter engagement of late due to Brexit along with one of the highest turnouts of young voters in a generation.
+In 2019 the slightly lower turnout was likely due to the fact it was a December election and it was cold and wet with many people that would have voted in the summer staying in this time around.